LucDuponcheelAtGitHub/timeHybrids/README.md

 By the way, in a previous life, I was one of the researchers working on category theory as a partially unifying theory of effectfree software theory and effectful software theory using *monads*.
 I did most of my work as a "late at night hobby".
 I also worked two years at the University of Utrecht together with Erik Meijer, Graham Hutton and Doaitse Swierstra.
 I mainly wrote and teached courses, but I also did some research.
-Our group looked at monads as *computations* that are *computed*.
+Our team studied monads as *computations* that are *computed*.
 Computations are generalizations of *expression* that are *evaluated*.
 Computations and expressions are *operational* components.
 Moreover, monads and expressions are *open*, pointful components.

-Nowadays I look at *morphism* as *programs* that are run.
-Morphisms are generalizations of *functions*.
+Nowadays I study *morphism* as *programs* that are *run*.
+Morphisms are generalizations of *functions* that are *applied*.
 Morphism and functions are *denotational* components.
 Moreover, morphism and functions are *closed*, pointfree components.
 You can look at my talk about *Program Description based Programming* on [flatMap, 8-9 May 2019, Oslo Norway](https://2019.flatmap.no/).
-I am refactoring the work presented in Olso, upgrading from `Scala2` to `Scala3`, and changing the paradigm name to *Program Specification based Programming* for reasons explained above.
+I am refactoring the work presented in Olso, upgrading from `Scala 2` to `Scala 3`, and changing the paradigm name to *Program Specification based Programming* for reasons explained above.

-In other words, I have been doig and I still am doing foundational work on software theories that is similar to the foundational work Fred is doing on physics theories.
+In other words, I have been doing and I still am doing foundational work on software theories that is similar to the foundational work Fred is doing on physics theories.

 ### Time Hybrids Domain

-In what follows I will quote some sentences of a paper of Fred related to a presentation in Almeria on his book.
+In what follows I will quote some sentences of a paper of Fred related to a presentation he gave in Almeria on his book.

 *We introduce a generic model for space-time where time is just a totally ordered set ordering the states of the* *universe at moments where over (not in) each state we define potentials, or pre-things, which are going to evolve via*